-Disability Rights: From WORLD's disability dataset, MCC uses the following seven questions.
+Disability Rights: From WORLD's disability dataset, MCC uses seven questions.
 These questions are coded as binary, where a legal right provides countries with one point, and anything less gives zero points.
-These questions are then averaged so that each country is given a sub-score for disability rights between 0 and 1 that represents the share of rights protected.
+A score of a 4 or above on WORLD's assessment is coded as providing the legal right and coded as a 1, everything else is coded as a zero.
+These questions are then averaged so that each country is given a subscore for disability rights between 0 and 1 that represents the share of rights protected.